Marvin-Figueroa/gatsby-tailwind-portfolio/README.md

-# Homework Week 10
+# Gatsby - Tailwind - Portfolio

 ## Description

-The project consist of creating a portfolio website using Gatsby and Tailwind to show information about me, the list of projects that I have built, the details of each of those projects and a contact page to show my contact information.
+The project consist of creating a portfolio website using Gatsby and Tailwind to show information about me, the list of projects that I have built, the details of each one of those projects and a contact page to show my contact information.
 As well as the possibility to filter the projects in the project's page based on their tech-stack tags.

 ## Live Site